SkylineCommunications/ChatOps-Extensions/README.md

 #### Add Team Members

-- To add a new member to a Team, click the '*Add Team Members*' automation script and select the desired Team.
+- To add a new member or members to a Team, click the '*Add Team Members*' automation script and select the desired Team.

-- When pressing the '*execute now*' button, a member is added to a Team in Microsoft Teams.<details><summary>...</summary>
+- When pressing the '*execute now*' button, the members are added to a Team in Microsoft Teams.<details><summary>...</summary>
 ![Gif-AddTeamMember](https://user-images.githubusercontent.com/109528797/186880110-4fb9a616-b647-4919-9556-4a057a65be2b.gif)